openstack-archive/networking-vpp/README.rst

 The etcd key is: "/networking-vpp/nodes/${HOSTNAME}/routers/ha" The value of this key is set to 1 on the MASTER node and 0 on the BACKUP.
 If the key is not present or it's value unset, the router will become a BACKUP.

-So, note that you must set this key even in a non-HA router configuration for the VPP router to work.
+NOTE: If you are on a non-HA environment, i.e., there's a single network node, but you have enabled Layer3 HA (maybe you just want to try it out) then you MUST also set the network node's etcd key to 1 for the VPP router to work.

 The vpp-agent listens for watch events on this key.
 On the master node, the router BVI interfaces are enabled and